cuci90/epaper_mqtt_esp32/README.md

 | BUSY  |  P25        | Busy |

 ### Choose a display
 Check GxEPD2 Library to see if your display is supported.
-Copy your display driver class over to the template.
+Copy your display driver class definition over to the template.
 I have tested Waveshare 2.7 and 4.2 and both display definitions are in the code.

+Example: `#define GxEPD2_DRIVER_CLASS GxEPD2_420`

 ### Chosse font
 You can easily add different fonts.
 Look for a u8g2 font.
 Then add in the code an additonal else-if part with the name of the font.

-Example:
+Example:`#define GxEPD2_DRIVER_CLASS GxEPD2_420 `

 `else if (parts[1] == "logisoso22") {
         u8g2Fonts.setFont(u8g2_font_logisoso22_tf);